burundai-t/finite-row-graded-magmas-over-f3/README.md

 material.
 New runs should write to a separate `--run-dir`, typically under `mathcal_H/runs/`.

-Full recomputation commands may be long.
+Full recomputation commands may be hours long.
 Spot recomputation commands are reviewer-facing sanity checks over an arbitrary segment; they are not a replacement for the accepted full artifacts.